NYPD/windows-desktop-background/README.md

 ## Background

-Most of the code in these scripts come from [this blog post](https://confidentialfiles.wordpress.com/2013/12/09/finding-wallpaper-location-in-windows-7-and-windows-8/). chanegs were made to support multiple backgounds on diffrent monitors.
+Most of the code in these scripts come from [this blog post](https://confidentialfiles.wordpress.com/2013/12/09/finding-wallpaper-location-in-windows-7-and-windows-8/).
+Changes were made to support multiple backgounds on diffrent monitors.
 Its still a bit wonky, but maybe someone else can make it a bit better.